True Impact’s Top 5 Reporting Tips

 3. Focus on the intended outcomes of your end beneficiaries

 While how you conduct your work is incredibly valuable, True Impact reports focus on the end outcomes of that impactful work.
-When navigating through the logic model in the outcomes section, make sure you are keeping your end beneficiaries in mind.
+When navigating through the impact model in the outcomes section, make sure you are keeping your end beneficiaries in mind.
 For example, if you train teachers to better serve their students, the students are the end beneficiaries who are ultimately having their lives improved because of your programming.

 4. Tailor your report by making the success indicators your own